RichardRamos1120/pvs/EMAIL-SOLUTION.md

 ## Temporary Solution

-I've modified the `emailService.js` file to:
+I've modified the `emailService.ts` file to:

 1. Acknowledge the EmailJS account issue
 2. Simulate email sending (for now)